medic/cht-docs/content/en/running-programs/_index.md

 weight : 2
 ---

-There are various ways of running Community Health Toolkit implementations and many considerations are made to determine the type of implementation to run.
-Below are the different approaches used to deploy CHT tools.
+There are various ways of running Community Health Toolkit implementations.
+It is important to first appreciate the different models/ approaches to deploying/ integrating CHT tools into your community health programme.
+These are discussed below;

-## Types of CHT implementation approaches
 **Accompaniment approach**

-Medic and other digital health implementers accompanies various ministries of health through their digital journey in designing, building, integrating and deploying CHT based tools for their unique health system needs.
+In this approach, Medic accompanies partners; including ministries of health, through their digital journey that may include designing, building, deploying and supporting CHT based tools for their unique health system needs.

 **Community led implementations**

-The CHT has a robust community of practice that works together to support and maintain CHT implementations and contribute to the CHT.
+This model leverages the robust technical expertise of the CHT community of practice.
+A network of local and regional technical organizations that have onboarded on CHT are on hand to provide to offer design, development, deployment and support services for implementing partners - including ministries of health.
+This network also contributes back their learnings to the community through documentation, reference applications, CHT core improvements.
 Community led implementations emphasize on the importance of collaboration, local ownership and sustainability.
-As a technical steward of the CHT, Medic has also established a network of local and regional technical organizations that have been onboarded on CHT to enable them to build and support CHT powered applications independently.

 **Research initiatives, innovations and studies**

-Through human centered design, research institutions and academia  design, test, refine and deploy digital health innovations and carry out research studies.
-These implementations are aimed at testing concepts or interventions before large scale implementation.
-They run for a limited time and often have pre-determined objectives to establish facts.
+Through human centered design, research institutions and academia  design, test, refine and deploy open source digital health innovations - some of which are based on the CHT or other mature open source technologies.
+These innovations often are conducted in a research setting ultimately contributing new knowlegde through publications.
+These implementations incubate and test concepts or interventions before large scale implementation.
+They run for a limited time and often have pre-determined objectives.

 ## Considerations for digital health implementations
-Below are the considerations made when running a digital health implementation:
-- Scope - goals, deadlines, and implementation deliverables
+To run a successful digital health implementation, you need to make the following considerations:
+- Scope - Clear definition of the challenge, duration of implementation (including actual development of the digital tool), and implementation deliverables, and the change expected (goals) as a result of implementation
-- Technical requirements - devices, servers and storage requirements
+- Technical requirements - infrastructure (servers - physical/ cloud) and hardware (devices such as smartphones/tablets, laptops/computers) requirements
-- Context - general understanding of the region, policies, legal requirements, mobile connectivity and community health setup
+- Context - general understanding of the geography (country/region) in the following domains; legal and policy landscape, infrastruture penetration e.g. mobile and electricity connectivity, community health setup and maturity e.g cadres of community health workers, coverage and functionality
-- Human resource requirements - skills to build and sustain the implementation
+- Human resource requirements - skills to build, implement and sustain the implementation

 ## CHT Lifecycle
 CHT implementations follow a process from beginning to end in order to deliver a complete functional solution.
 This process is referred to as the CHT Lifecycle.
 Although the process may differ from implementation to implementation, the process below is what has been used for most deployed implementations.
 It is an agile and iterative process that involves feedback collection and improvement.